 - 8.6.1 The Energy Savings for an Implementation may be calculated using Method 2, provided that: - (a) the consumption of all energy sources for the Site is independent of output; and - (b) the Baseline is calculated using data from periods immediately preceding the Implementation Date, to a maximum duration of 5 years, and excluding any periods that are not representative of long term Site consumption due to factors including plant shutdown or major maintenance.
-Where this is not possible, due to data unavailability or other reasons, a baseline may be set using other periods acceptable to the Scheme Administrator. - (c) Electricity Savings and Gas Savings are calculated for Implementations that increase either electricity consumption or Gas consumption. - 8.6.2 The Implementation Date is the earlier of the start date of the first Measurement Period that occurs after the end of the last period Tb referred to in Method 2 or the date on which the reduction of energy consumption commenced due to the Implementation. - 8.6.3 The Energy Saver is the person who is liable (contractually or otherwise) to pay for the energy consumption at the Site at the Implementation Date. - 8.6.4 For the purposes of clause 34 of Schedule 4A of the Act, Energy Savings calculated under this clause 8.6 are taken to have occurred on the last date of the Measurement Period.
+Where this is not possible, due to data unavailability or other reasons, a baseline may be set using other periods acceptable to the Scheme Administrator. - (c) for Implementations that affect consumption of more than one Eligible Fuel, that Energy Savings are calculated for each of those Eligible Fuels, even if negative. - 8.6.2 The Implementation Date is the earlier of the start date of the first Measurement Period that occurs after the end of the last period Tb referred to in Method 2 or the date on which the reduction of energy consumption commenced due to the Implementation. - 8.6.3 The Energy Saver is the person who is liable (contractually or otherwise) to pay for the energy consumption at the Site at the Implementation Date. - 8.6.4 For the purposes of clause 34 of Schedule 4A of the Act, Energy Savings calculated under this clause 8.6 are taken to have occurred on the last date of the Measurement Period.